 - Try new activities and expand their horizons on trips.
 Something as simple as walking to the grocery store is an adventure in a new destination.

-3. Master the Travel Game and Be a Happy Traveler
+3. Happy Travelers Know How to Master the Travel Game

 Happy travelers are savvy but they also continually refine their techniques.
 They realize when they can find better travel value and when to “let go.”
 Happy travelers utilize automated processes to simplify travel.